A Perfect Getaway

 This Summer I decided not to go overseas for my end of year vacation, as I often do.
 Instead I decided to holiday closer to home.
-My destination was only an hour’s drive from Melbourne to the coastal beach town of Dromana in Victoria, which is part of the glorious Mornington Peninsula.
-We are so privileged to have beautiful beaches near Melbourne.
-Here is where I basked in beach culture for a whole glorious week.
+The perfect getaway location was only an hour’s drive from the city of Melbourne to the coastal beach town of Dromana in Victoria, which is part of the glorious Mornington Peninsula.
+We are so privileged to have beautiful beaches near Melbourne and here is where I basked in beach culture for a whole glorious week.

 The rental house I stayed in was located at one of the highest points on the Mornington Peninsula, approximately 300m above sea level with spectacular views.
 The house itself was pretty damn spectacular too, superstar-worthy.